PSPDFKit/awesome-nutrient/document-engine/de-aws-ecs-terraform/README.md

 ## Support, Issues and License Questions

-PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/
+Nutrient offers support via https://support.nutrient.io/hc/en-us/requests/new

-Are you [evaluating our SDK](https://pspdfkit.com/try/)?
+Are you [evaluating our SDK](https://www.nutrient.io/sdk/try)?
 That's great, we're happy to help out!
-To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/
+To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://www.nutrient.io/contact-sales?=sdk